Guiding Light (1970–1979): Show development

 The Dobsons are credited with presenting the first-ever marital rape storyline on daytime television when Roger Thorpe raped his wife Holly Norris Bauer Thorpe in the March 5, 1979 episode of Guiding Light.
 This storyline was controversial and thought-provoking, leading to a major trial where attorney Ross Marler defended Roger, followed by Holly shooting him three times in the chest in June 1979.
 Roger was declared dead and Holly spent six months in prison for his murder until his body was exhumed, proving it wasn't his.
 The rape scene was considered one of the most realistic-looking in daytime history, in contrast to a previous rape scene involving Roger and Rita Stapleton that was criticized for romanticizing violence.

-The Dobsons received criticism for killing off Leslie Jackson Bauer Norris Bauer in June 1976, a move that many considered the beginning of the end for the show.
+The Dobsons received criticism for killing off Leslie Jackson Bauer Norris Bauer in June 1976.
 Similarly, the decision to bring back Bill Bauer from the "dead" in the fall of 1977 was met with backlash from long-time viewers who remembered his supposed death in 1969.
 Although the character made brief appearances in the storyline, he was ultimately killed off in August 1983.

 In early 1974, the show's theme and background music was changed from acoustic organ-based to orchestra-based.
 The opening and closing themes, "La Lumière," were re-scored in an orchestral version by composer Charles Paul and the billboards and titles were also updated.

-On November 5, 1975, The Guiding Light show changed its name to Guiding Light in an effort to modernize and also adopted a new theme song, "Ritournelle," by Charles Paul, with a visual of sunlight filtering through leaves on a tree.
+On November 5, 1975, The Guiding Light changed its name to Guiding Light in an effort to modernize and also adopted a new theme song, "Ritournelle," by Charles Paul, with a visual of sunlight filtering through leaves on a tree.
 The show expanded to an hour-long format on November 7, 1977.
 The show embarked on several remote location shoots in the late 1970s, with filming in Nassau, Bahamas and Santo Domingo in June and July to September 1978.

 The band Television paid tribute to the show by including a song entitled "Guiding Light" on their debut album Marquee Moon in 1977.